 HARRY STINSON, BUFFALO GRAND HOTEL INC., STINSON HOSPITALITY MANAGEMENT INC., STINSON HOSPITALITY CORP., RESTORATION FUNDING CORPORATION, BUFFALO CENTRAL LLC, and STEPHEN KELLEY, File No. 2022-3

-TORONTO, March 20, 2023 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest for the Capital Markets Tribunal to approve the Settlement Agreement dated March 20, 2023, between Staff of the Commission and Stephen Kelley.
+TORONTO, March 23, 2023 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above- named matter approving the Settlement Agreement reached between Staff of the Commission and Stephen Kelley.

-A copy of the Notice of Hearing dated March 20, 2023 is available at capitalmarketstribunal.ca
+A copy of the Order dated March 23, 2023, Settlement Agreement dated March 20, 2023 and Oral Reasons for Approval of a Settlement dated March 23, 2023 are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat